k-macmillan/ResearchProject_HTRU2/README.md

 - [Pandas](http://pandas.pydata.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

 After installing those you will be able to run `main.py`.
-If you wish to see my results you can run `tensorboard --logdir model` from the main directory which will allow you to see all of the visualizations associated with this repository.
+If you wish to see **my** results you can run `tensorboard --logdir model` from the main directory which will allow you to see all of the visualizations associated with this repository.
+Otherwise, if you wish to see how your model ran it should have saved under "model_X", where "X" is the run you wish to view.
+Command: `tensorboard --logdir model_X`.